Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 </div>

-You will see 3 columns making the window larger:
+You will see 3 columns when the window is large enough:

 We have the following prefixes, called breakpoints: